-What exactly is the monsoon?
+What is an Arizona monsoon?

 The term “monsoon” comes from the Arabic “mausim” meaning “season.”
 Simply put, the monsoon is the time of the year, or the season, when winds shift, bringing an increase in moisture to the Southwest.
 The resulting storms can range from minor blowing dust to severe thunderstorms.

 Often, the more severe storms begin with towering walls of dust hundreds of feet high that move across the Valley.
 These dust walls are known as “haboobs,” an Arabic term for the similar walls of dust that are common in the Middle East.
 With the dust comes high winds, usually followed by heavy rains.

 At times, the thunderstorms can result in microbursts, which are the result of cold, dense air from a thunderstorm hitting the ground, bringing with it intense winds.
 These winds spread out in all directions and have the potential to cause intense damage.